 But why would you go there then?
 Well, a no-brainer!
 Because the Sacre Coeur is a beauty.
 Architecture with details on point and beautiful views over the city.
 So you might even want to take some picnic groceries to just lie down and realise that you are actually in Paris.
 Is it a dream coming true?

 Final thoughts of a weekend trip in Paris summarized

 Paris is always a good idea, also for the weekend!
 You will have two full days but that is all fine.
 You can tick off more bucket list items, see several movie sceneries, enjoy romance and dive into the nicest streets of Paris.
 Paris is a great destination for a short break and you should take advantage of that.

 So what do you think of this trip?
 Did you follow our itinerary?
 Let us know!

 Best trips from Paris

 If you do decide to continue exploring after your weekend in Paris, you can always go and explore an after-weekend getaway from Paris.
 See below some options for a great adventure in France.
 There are multiple options for many interests.
 Think of visiting the royal palace of Versailles or the impressive village of Mont Saint Michel.
 Another option, if you are into historical day trips is visiting the D-Day Landing beaches in Normandy.
-This area is well known for the landing of army troops from several countries in during the Second World War.
+This area is well known for the landing of army troops from several countries during the Second World War.
 You might have seen the movies.
 We have visited the beaches, museums and monuments in this area and it is a truly impressive story.
-A story that provided us the freedom we currently live in!
+A story that provided us with the freedom we currently live in!